 * Increasing purchasing power has led to growing demand.

-* Collective effort of financial houses and banks with retailers are enabling consumers to go for durable products with easy credit.
+* Collective efforts of financial houses and banks with retailers are enabling consumers to go for durable products with easy credit.

-* Due to India’s wealth of resources, availability of labour at relatively low costs, and special investment wages such tax breaks, etc., foreign corporations prefer to invest here.
+* Due to India’s wealth of resources, availability of labor at relatively low costs, and special investment wages such tax breaks, etc., foreign corporations prefer to invest here.

 * The retail sector in India accounts for over 10% of the country’s GDP and around 8% of the workforce (35+ million).
 It is expected to create 25 million new jobs by 2030.